 Creamy Chicken and Vegetable Soup Recipe

 To make this chicken and vegetable soup, you will have to first make the roux.
-In a small saucepan, add 1 tbsp oil and 1 tbsp butter to medium high heat.
+In a small saucepan, add 1 tablespoon oil and 1 tablespoon butter to medium high heat.
 Once hot, add in the flour and whisk until it forms a paste.
 Cook for about 1-2 minute or until it turns a light golden color.
-Slowly, whisk in about 1/2 cup of chicken stock, whisk vigorously until smooth.
+Slowly, whisk in about ½ cup of chicken stock, whisk vigorously until smooth.
 Remove from heat and set aside.

-In a large saucepan, add 1 tbsp oil and 1 tbsp butter over medium high heat.
+In a large saucepan, add 1 tablespoon oil and 1 tablespoon butter over medium high heat.
 Once hot, add in the carrots, celery and onion and cook until onion is translucent, about 7 minutes.
 Add the leek and minced garlic and cook for another minute.

 If needed, add a splash (about 2 tbsp) of dry white wine, cooking sherry or even water to the saucepan and scrape the bottom to deglaze the pan.
 Here’s a lot of delcious flavors.